canonical/kafka-k8s-operator/docs/how-to/monitoring.md

 * `<cos-model>` for the model containing observability charms (and deployed on K8s)
 * `<apps-model>` for the model containing Charmed Apache Kafka K8s and Charmed Apache ZooKeeper K8s
-* `<apps-model>` for other optional charms (e.g. TLS-certificates operators, `grafana-agent`, `data-integrator`, etc.).
+* `<apps-model>` for other optional charms (e.g. TLS certificates operators, `grafana-agent`, `data-integrator`, etc.).

 ### Create a repository with a custom monitoring setup

 Create an empty git repository, or in an existing one, save your alert rules and dashboard models under the `<path_to_prom_rules>`, `<path_to_loki_rules>` and `<path_to_models>` folders.

-If you want a primer to rule writing, refer to the [Prometheus documentation](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/).
+If you want an example of rule writing, refer to the [Prometheus documentation](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/).
 You may also find an example in the [`kafka-test-app` repository](https://github.com/canonical/kafka-test-app).

 Then, push your changes to the remote repository.